Network Flow Log Audit with Cilium + CLS

 node_labels | Node labels |

-is_reply | Whether this is a reply packet |
+is_reply | Whether it is a reply packet |

 traffic_direction | Traffic direction (INGRESS / EGRESS) |